Man who's taken 182 drugs says worst one was common baking ingredient

 Featured Image Credit: Supplied

-So in the hope of saving some of those lives, author Dominic Trott has written the ultimate ‘guide’ to taking drugs.
+But in the hope of saving lives and reducing that high 2021 number in the coming years, author Dominic Trott has written the ultimate ‘guide’ to taking drugs.

 It seems obvious that that’s because most of the substances are illegal - but just like with the threat of overdosing, the threat of getting into trouble with the law doesn’t stop people from doing it.